TobiasJacob/evolutionary-mechanics/README.md

 - Raffaele implements evolutionary algorithm
 - Tobi implments the performance evaluator
 - Tobi: Make heavier use of move semantics for vector calculations
+- Tobi: Make sure that in equation checker all planes are connected, and not two disting bodies can emerge.
 - Create a overload for const Matrix::Value, so that it can be used as a const reference in if type is const Matrix.

 ## Rules